top of page

 The team may only begin visiting after receiving this packet.

 Therapy dogs are not considered service dogs and do not have the legal access rights that service dogs have.
-An ATD member who misrepresents his/her registered therapy dog as a service dog violates the ATD Rules and Regulations and places his/her membership and the integrity of the organization at risk.
+An ATD member who misrepresents his/her registered therapy dog as a service dog violates the ATD Rules and Regulations and puts his/her membership and the organization's integrity at risk.

-Therapy dogs are personal pets which meet certain requirements of good manners and good health, and pass testing and evaluations:
+Therapy dogs are personal pets that meet certain requirements of good manners and good health and pass testing and evaluations:

 • Be at least one year of age